 If you are expecting to take a 25% tax free lump sum when you retire, using that to repay some or all of an outstanding mortgage is usually a good option.

-There are options to take more of your pension in case than 25% when you are over 55.
+There are options to take more than 25% of your pension when you are over 55.
 This may sound like a great solution to your interest-only problem, but taking a lot of money out of your pension could give you a large tax bill.
 It could also mean that you will be broke when you retire, being “house rich and income poor”.
 Read Should I use my pension to pay debts? for more about this.

-Again this may sound like an easy answer, but there are major drawbacks, see What is Equity Release? which summarises the problems.
-Whilst equity release can allow you to stay in your house when you are retired, the costs mount very steeply.
+It may sound like an easy answer, to your interest-only mortgage ending, but there are major drawbacks. these are not cheap mortgages.
+Equity release can allow you to stay in your house when you are retired but the costs can mount very steeply.

-- it depends on you having a LOT of equity.
-If you have only 20 or 30% it isn’t likely to work;
+- you have to have a LOT of equity.
+If you have only 20 or 30%, it isn’t likely to work;

 - the older you are the more equity you can release.
-Many firms quote 55 as the minimum age, but over 70 is more practical – and this means you and your partner, it is the age of the younger one that matters.
+Many firms quote 55 as the minimum age, but over 70 is more practical.
+This means both you and your partner, it is the age of the younger one that matters.